Overhead line: Dead section

 A special category of phase break was developed in America, primarily by the Pennsylvania Railroad.
 Since its traction power network was centrally supplied and only segmented by abnormal conditions, normal phase breaks were generally not active.
-Phase breaks that were always activated were known as "Dead Sections": they were often used to separate power systems (for example, the Hell's Gate Bridge boundary between Amtrak and Metro North's electrifications) that would never be in-phase.
+Phase breaks that were always activated were known as "Dead Sections": they were often used to separate power systems (for example, the Hell Gate Bridge boundary between Amtrak and Metro North's electrifications) that would never be in-phase.
 Since a dead section is always dead, no special signal aspect was developed to warn drivers of its presence, and a metal sign with "DS" in drilled-hole letters was hung from the catenary supports.

 Gaps

-Occasionally gaps may be present in the overhead lines, when switching from one voltage to another or to provide clearance for ships at moveable bridges, as a cheaper alternative for moveable overhead power rails.
+Occasionally gaps may be present in the overhead lines, when switching from one voltage to another or to provide clearance for ships at moveable bridges, as a simpler alternative for moveable overhead power rails.
 Electric trains coast across the gaps.
 To prevent arcing, power must be switched off before reaching the gap and usually the pantograph would be lowered.